 - a fast data transfer protocol, originally developed at Surrey Satellite Technology Ltd (SSTL) and taken to the Internet Engineering Task Force (IETF) for public scrutiny.

 - Theoretical work

 - Bundle Protocol work

-- We carried out theoretical analysis and assessed the Internet Research Task Force Delay-Tolerant Networking Research Group's preferred approach of the Bundle Protocol, found drawbacks, and have proposed workarounds.
+- We carried out theoretical analysis and assessed the Bundle Protocol, preferred by the Internet Research Task Force Delay-Tolerant Networking Research Group (DTNRG), found drawbacks, and have proposed workarounds.

 - We have proposed HTTP-DTN as an alternative, simple, approach to delay-tolerant networking, leveraging existing popular HTTP and MIME protocols and the applications that use them.

 - SSTL's 30 Firsts: First use of Interplanetary Internet v6 on board a satellite in orbit, UK-DMC1 (2003), 29 June 2015.

 - Hosted Payload Pioneered Internet in Space, Surrey Satellite Technology US blog, 30 October 2012.

 - The future of the Internet in space, SSTL space blog, 4 November 2011.